benjamincrozat/legacy-blog/README.md

 - Simplicity.
 Most developers underestimate its benefits.
 - Using the GPT API from OpenAI to create features that were unthinkable not so long ago.
 - Creating admin pages based on Laravel Nova.
 (I'm working on Filament's integration in the _feature/filament_ branch.)
 - Testing.
 A crucial part of ensuring everything stays stable.
 Because I can be forgetful, distracted and overconfident sometimes.
-These are bi flaws of human beings that can easily be mitigated by machines.
+These are flaws of human beings that can easily be mitigated by machines.
 - How to use various frontend technologies such as Livewire v3 + Volt, Alpine.js, and Tailwind CSS.
 - But you will also learn what you should avoid.
 This codebase is far from what I consider perfect.